azampagl/express-boilerplate/README.md

     node server.js

 ### Development
-While developing, turn on cake dev mode to automatically convert your .coffee files into .js files and place them in the "/app" folder.
+While developing, turn on cake dev mode to automatically convert your .coffee files in the "/src" directory into .js files in the "/app" folder.

     ./cake dev

 In addition, make sure that CodeKit is activated on your "/public/default" folder (or whatever theme is currently activated).
 CodeKit will automatically convert CoffeeScript files to minified JavaScript ("/public/{theme}/coffee" => "/public/{theme}/js") and Less files to normal minified stylesheets ("/public/{theme}/less" => "/public/{theme}/css").

 ### Testing
+The application is setup to execute both unit (+supertest) and functional tests.
+To simply run all of the tests, run the following command in the root of the application:

+    ./cake test

 #### Functional
 Still under development.

+Before running these tests, don't forget to have selenium running in the background!

+To run all functional tests:

+    ./cake test functional

+To run an individual functional test:

+    ./cake test functional index

+To run select functional tests:

+    ./cake test functional index,i18n

 #### Unit
 Still under development.

+To run all unit tests:

+    ./cake test unit

+To run an individual unit test:

+    ./cake test unit routes/foo

+To run select unit tests:

+    ./cake test unit routes/foo,routes/i18n

+### Tips

+#### 1. Adding javascripts and stylesheets on a per-page basis.
+#### 2. Adding "global" javascript variables.

 ## Tools
 - [CodeKit](http://incident57.com/codekit)